adaptiveprotocols/adaptiveprotocols.github.io/careers/sr-software-development-engineer.md

 ---
 Adaptiva is seeking passionate and driven Senior Software Development Engineers to join their Platform team who love creating elegant and sophisticated designs and architectures.
 You will be working on cutting-edge technologies, including Distributed Computing, Network Protocols, Cloud Infrastructure and Services, Big Data, Analytics and Visualization to solve real-world problems for some of the biggest and most respected Fortune 500 companies in the world.

 Adaptiva is a results-driven company that invests in hard-working, genuine, talented, and creative employees who do not settle for anything short of their best work.
-Senior Engineers can thrive in an independent environment and can truly leave a mark on an award winning, stable, and growing organization.
+You will thrive in an independent, friendly, and collaborative working environment where you can truly leave a mark..

 ### Responsibilities
 * Design and architect sophisticated on-premises, hybrid, and cloud-based software